 Caucasus warfare prompts EU alarm

-Heavy fighting between Armenia and Azerbaijan has claimed dozens of lives and caused alarm in Europe.
+Heavy fighting between Armenia and Azerbaijan has claimed dozens of lives and prompted alarm in Europe.

 The violence flared up on Sunday (27 September) morning, causing at least 16 military fatalities and multiple civilian deaths, as well as hundreds of injuries, according to official statements.